5 golf swing exercises to improve your long distance game

 - Perform 2-3 sets of 8-12 reps.

-The slow sit up is ideal for developing and maintaining the core muscles used to execute a golf swing.
+The slow sit-up is ideal for developing and maintaining the core muscles used in a golf swing.

-Unlike the traditional sit up, with this exercise you begin upright and slowly lower yourself down.
-This ensures your core is properly engaged and you aren’t relying on momentum to lower and raise your torso.
+Unlike the traditional sit-up, this exercise begins with you sitting upright and slowly lowering yourself down.
+Doing this ensures your core is properly engaged and you aren’t relying on momentum to lower and raise your torso.

 - Sit on the floor with your back upright and knees bent.